Lorenzo Noviello

-Lorenzo Noviello (born 2 March 2002) is a Belgian professional footballer who plays as a midfielder for Eerste Divisie club MVV.
+Lorenzo Noviello (born 2 March 2002) is a Belgian professional footballer who plays as a midfielder for Belgian Division 2 club Bocholt.

 Career

 Westerlo

 In 2021, Noviello signed a season-long contract with Westerlo with an option for a further season.
 It was the first professional contract of his career.
 He made his professional debut on 15 August 2021, replacing Ján Bernát in the 82nd minute of a 2–0 away win over Virton in the Challenger Pro League.

 MVV

 Noviello joined Eerste Divisie club MVV Maastricht on 20 June 2022, signing a one-year contract.
+Mainly a reserve during his first season, he made his debut for the club on 12 May 2023, coming off the bench in the 95th minute of a 2–1 league victory against Telstar.

+Bocholt

+On 2 May 2023, it was announced that Noviello had signed with Belgian Division 2 club Bocholt ahead of the new season.